alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 > If you remove or change a sentence that is used by an existing application, it's rules can become invalid and in this case, the application can not be deployed anymore.
 > Unless you know exactly what you are doing, you should never delete or update sentences.

+# Builtin poller

+This plugin provides 2 built-in poller that can fetch data from monitoring systems and inject MetricEvent in Drools sessions.

 # TODO

 - DSL editor